 We are a contributing member of the Task Force on NCDs and Women, and the NCD Roundtable.
 These initiatives bring together a diverse set of organizations to support increased visibility of NCD-related development issues, share learning and insights across our respective networks, and to improve our program efficiency and impact.

-- Diabetes: We focus on Type 2 and gestational diabetes mellitus.
+- Diabetes: We focus on prevention and control of diabetes in pregnancy and Type 2 diabetes.

-- Hypertension: We provide increased access to education, screening, diagnosis and treatment for effective control of hypertension.
+- Hypertension: We improve access to education, screening, diagnosis, and treatment for effective control of hypertension.

-- Cervical Cancer: We increase awareness of cervical cancer and offer effective screening, preventative treatment and referrals for women at risk of cervical cancer.
+- Cervical Cancer: We increase awareness of cervical cancer and improve access to screening, preventative treatment and referrals for women at risk of cervical cancer.

 - Non-Communicable Disease Life Course Pocket Cards